On the discretisation in time of the stochastic Allen-Cahn equation: Error bounds

-\textbf{Aknowledgement.} M. Kov\'acs was supported by Marsden Fund project number UOO1418.
-Fredrik Lindgren was supported by JSPS KAKENHI grant number 15K45678 and STINT, the Swedish Foundation for International Cooperation in Research and Higher Education. \cprime{$'$}
+M.~Kov\'acs was supported by Marsden Fund project number UOO1418.
+F.~Lindgren was supported by JSPS KAKENHI grant number 15K45678 and STINT, the Swedish Foundation for International Cooperation in Research and Higher Education.
+The authors thank the anonymous referees for helpful criticism.